dwarvesf/playground/01_literature/Design/product-design-commentary-20241018.md

   - nambui
 ---

-## Exploring Functional and Spatial Relationships in Generative AI Design
+## Exploring functional and spatial relationships in generative AI design
 The integration of Generative AI into user experiences is transforming how we interact with digital systems.
 As we explore the intricate dynamics of AI and its role in enhancing human-computer interaction, it becomes essential to understand the functional and spatial relationships that AI establishes within systems.
 These relationships directly impact the effectiveness and intuitiveness of user interactions with AI-driven systems.

 This article explores the scope of relationships between Generative AI and other system elements, focusing on three key aspects: **System Scope Relationships**, **Spatial Relationships**, and **Functional Relationships**.

-## System Scope Relationship
+## System scope relationship
 The first layer in understanding how Generative AI fits into larger systems is to explore the **System Scope Relationships**.
 This relationship defines the scale at which AI integrates with other elements of a system and plays a crucial role in determining its interaction model.
 The five categories within system scope are

 ![](assets/4-product-design-weekly-system-scope-relationships.png)